-The Council has a 'recently adopted' Local Plan (as defined under footnote 38 of the NPPF) and is therefore able to demonstrate a five-year supply of deliverable housing sites, with the appropriate buffer until 31 October 2021, at which point the Council will prepare an updated position statement.
-As the Local Plan housing allocations have factored in flexibility to account for potential lapses in sites or allocations delivering less than the assumed housing figures, the Council expects to demonstrate a five year supply beyond this point.
+The Council has a 'recently adopted' Local Plan (as defined under footnote 40 of the NPPF) and is therefore able to demonstrate a five-year supply of deliverable housing sites, with the appropriate buffer until 31 October 2021, at which point the Council will prepare an updated position statement.
+As the Local Plan housing allocations have factored in flexibility to account for potential lapses in sites or allocations delivering less than the assumed housing figures, the Council expects to be able to demonstrate a five year supply beyond this point.
 Despite some years of low delivery the Council has had a strong record of approving residential planning applications in the years leading up to the adoption of the Local Plan (Figure 2.2).

-Figure 2.2: Dwelling Approvals by Application Type and Monitoring Year

-Evidence of progress on sites afforded greater certainty through the Local Plan process is now being seen through the grant of related planning applications and requests for pre-application advice.
-Notably in the most recent monitoring year reserved matters planning permission was granted for 200 homes at Dunston, 177 homes at Chesterfield Waterside and an outline permission was granted for 150 homes at Northmoor View.
-It is expected that delivery will continue to improve over the next few years given the anticipated lag times between the grant of a planning permission and the completion of new homes (around 1-3 years depending on the site and associated constraints).
+Figure 2.2: Dwelling Approvals by Application Type and Monitoring Year requests for pre-application advice.
+Notably in the most recent monitoring year outline planning permission was granted for 400 homes at Inkersall and full planning permission was granted for 153 homes at the former Walton Hospital site.
+It is expected that delivery will continue to improve over the next few years given the anticipated lag times between the grant of a planning permission and the completion of new homes (which extends to around 1-3 years depending on the site and associated constraints).